Zinc

 How much zinc do you need per day?

-For men aged 18 and over, the recommended daily allowance (RDA) zinc 9 milligrams per day.
+For men aged 18 and over, the recommended daily allowance (RDA) of zinc is 9 milligrams per day.

-For women aged 18 and over, that is 7 milligrams per day.
+For women aged 18 and over, it is 7 milligrams per day.

-For children and women who are pregnant or breastfeeding, different recommendations apply.
+Different recommendations apply for children and women who are pregnant or breastfeeding.

 What are the consequences of a zinc deficiency?

-In the Netherlands and Belgium, there are no known cases of people with symptoms of zinc deficiency.
+In the Netherlands and Belgium, no cases are known of people with symptoms of zinc deficiency.

 - Abnormalities of the skin, mucous membranes, and skeleton

-- Delayed growth and development of the genus
+- Delayed growth and development of the sex organs

-- Reduced immunity to infections and night blindness
+- Reduced resistance to infections and night blindness

 What are the consequences of too much zinc?

-It is virtually impossible to consume too much zinc through food.
+It is virtually impossible to get too much zinc through food.

-If you use a high dose of zinc tablets every day for a long time, a deficiency of koper originated.
+If you use a high dose of zinc tablets every day for a long time, a deficiency of copper can occur.

 Acceptable upper limit

-Although it is difficult to get too much zinc through diet, the European Food Safety Authority (EFSA) indeed a acceptable upper limit established.
+Although it is difficult to get too much zinc through diet, the European Food Safety Authority (EFSA) has set an acceptable upper limit.